Richard Halliburton: Legacy

 Two structures commemorate Halliburton: Hangover House in Laguna Beach, California, and the Memorial Tower at Rhodes College in Memphis, Tennessee.
 Architecture historian and writer Ted Wells considers Hangover House, which Halliburton commissioned, to be one of the "best modern houses in the United States".
 Nearly a quarter century after Halliburton's disappearance, his father donated $400,000 to build an imposing bell tower.
 It was dedicated in 1962 as the Richard Halliburton Memorial Tower; the elder man died the following year at age 95.

 In his Second Book of Marvels, Halliburton stated, "Astronomers say that the Great Wall is the only man-made thing on our planet visible to the human eye from the moon."
 Although untrue, this statement was a possible source for the urban legend that the Great Wall of China could be seen from space.

-The Richard Halliburton Papers are held at Princeton University Library and the Richard Halliburton Collection at Paul Barret, Jr. Library at Rhodes College.
+The Richard Halliburton Papers are held at Princeton University Library and the Richard Halliburton Collection at Paul Barret Jr. Library at Rhodes College.

 Beginning with Gerry Max's Horizon Chasers: The Lives and Adventures of Richard Halliburton and Paul Mooney, published in 2007, a succession of books about Halliburton has appeared.
 John Hamilton's Journalism's Roving Eye: A History of American Newsgathering Abroad, published in 2009, devotes considerable space to Halliburton and his contemporaries in the travel writing field.
-The Forgotten Adventures of Richard Halliburton: A High Flying Life from Tennessee to Timbuktu by R. Scott Williams appeared in 2014, American Daredevil: The Extraordinary Life of Richard Halliburton, the World's First Celebrity Travel Writer by Cathryn J. Prince in 2016, and Richard Halliburton and the Voyage of the Sea Dragon by Gerry Max in 2020.
+A Shooting Star Meets The Well of Death by William R. Taylor appeared in 2013, The Forgotten Adventures of Richard Halliburton: A High Flying Life from Tennessee to Timbuktu by R. Scott Williams in 2014, American Daredevil: The Extraordinary Life of Richard Halliburton, the World's First Celebrity Travel Writer by Cathryn J. Prince in 2016, and Richard Halliburton and the Voyage of the Sea Dragon by Gerry Max in 2020.
 Of interest is Garrett Drake's fictional The Secret of the King's Tomb (one of a series) subtitled "a Richard Halliburton Adventure" (Green E-Book, 2019).
 Also of interest is Ruth Wolff's novel The Sea Dragon (Xlibris, c2021).

 The World War II liberty ship was named in his honor.